ForgeGit/Hunter_melee_weave_TBC/README.md

 ### Acknowledgments
 Thanks to `joosy` _(Discord)_ from Hunter Discord for providing feedback on this analysis.

+Thanks to `henry3281` _(Discord)_ for the tool used to measure and detect Melee Weaving in logs: https://aerthax.github.io/weave-delay/

 ## Other analysis and random stuff

 - If you have questions, you can contact me on discord: https://discord.gg/wp55kqmyYG (Discord: Discfordge) <br />